arctic-cheetah/COMP3331/lab01/lab01.md

 | [usp.br](http://usp.br)         | Sao Paulo | 14,235                             | 0.04745                | 47.45                    |                       |           |
 | [ed.ac.uk](http://ed.ac.uk)     | Edinburgh | 17,006                             | 0.05668666667          | 56.68666667              |                       |           |

-### b)
+### 4.2)

 ![output](./Figure_1.png)

-### c)
+### 4.3)

 Possible reasons that the y-axis is greater than two are:

 1) Transmission delay incurred along the route because each node(router) needs to manage other packets.
 2) Propogation speed of a packet is not actually $3*10^8 m/s$.
 It is more closer to $2*10^8 m/s$ because the speed of light (a packet) will travel slower in fibre optic (a different material)
 3) Possible Processing and Queuing delay from individual routers as they will be managing other packets
-4) The Round Trip Time (RTT) represents at least twice the time of the minimum time taken, because it requires going forwards and returning from the destination
+4) ISP level routing may lead to paths that actually have higher delay

-### d)
+### 4.4)

 Delay to the destination will vary over time.
 This is because the nodes/routers to the destination will have manage other packets and this means that factors such as processing, queueing and transmission time will also wildy vary.
+As such, each time a packet is sent to the destination it's RTT will vary.

-### e)
+### 4.5)

 | # | Delay type   | Definition                                                            | Formula |
 |---|--------------|-----------------------------------------------------------------------|---------|